Browsing: Sexual Health

 Erectile dysfunction is found to play some role in the development of erectile dysfunction, according to a new research.
 Researchers say that they have found an area of the genome which is responsible to increase the risk of impotence due to erectile dysfunction.

-Frequently Asked Questions (FAQs) about Genital Herpes: DiseaseFix Fact Sheet
+Frequently Asked Questions (FAQs) About Genital Herpes: DiseaseFix Fact Sheet

 Here are some top questions people usually seek answer for in genital herpes.
 Genital herpes is a sexually transmitted disease (STD) caused by two types of viruses.
 The viruses are called herpes simplex virus type 1 (HSV-1) and herpes simplex virus type 2 (HSV-2).
 There is no cure for this disease.